linde641/Trading/README.md

 for now, trade.enterTrade() and trade.exitTrade() both block until order is fully executed.
 Should change this eventually.

 Ultimately need to start using market depth data to optimize the price I send with my order.

+7/13/16:
+Built and added the MarketData app this week.
+This app just gets level2 data and saves it to files.
+Requires a new subscription to the Nasdaq Level2 data.
+This app also has exec run as a separate thread so that main can take input commands and close the app gracefully.
+Should add this functionality to the Partially automated app as well.